 Starting in late 2017, Trip began expanding beyond just China and into a global travel platform.
 This included making it more convenient for foreigners to book travel in China.
 All trains, flights, and hotels are now listed in English and you can pay with WeChat or a foreign credit card.
 Trip also now has a dedicated foreign customer service department, so if you have any issues with a booking; it’s easy to get in touch with an English-speaking customer service rep.

-Trip is one of the best apps for travel in China.
+Trip is one of the must have apps for travel in China.
 It’s essential for booking flights, trains, and hotels in advance.

 Didi is the Chinese version of Uber and can be useful in a variety of travel situations.